ropensci/hunspell/README.md

 [![CRAN RStudio mirror downloads](http://cranlogs.r-pkg.org/badges/hunspell)](https://cran.r-project.org/package=hunspell) [![Github Stars](https://img.shields.io/github/stars/ropensci/hunspell.svg?style=social&label=Github)](https://github.com/ropensci/hunspell)

-> A spell checker and morphological analyzer library designed for languages with rich morphology and complex word compounding or character encoding.
-The package can check and analyze individual words as well as search for incorrect words within a text, latex, html or xml document.
-Use the 'devtools' package to spell check R documentation with 'hunspell'.
+> Low level spell checker and morphological analyzer based on the famous hunspell library <https://hunspell.github.io>.
+The package can analyze or check individual words as well as tokenize text, latex, html or xml documents.
+  For a more user-friendly interface use the 'spelling' package which builds on this package with utilities to automate checking of files, documentation and vignettes in all common formats.

 ## Installation